jackcvr/pymosquitto/README.md

 It provides an efficient synchronous client (`client.Client`) and two variants of asynchronous clients:

 - `aio.AsyncClient` - async interface to libmosquitto loop running in its own thread.
-It's a little bit faster, supposedly more reliable, but consumes a little bit more memory.
+It's faster, but consumes a little bit more memory.
-- `aio.TrueAsyncClient` - manages all events in asyncio loop by utilizing `mosquitto_loop_read, mosquitto_loop_write, mosquitto_loop_misc` functions.
+- `aio.TrueAsyncClient` - manages all events in asyncio loop by utilizing `mosquitto_loop_{read,write,misc}` functions.

 ## Dependencies